Bukidnon's 4th congressional district

 Bukidnon's 4th congressional district is one of the four congressional districts of the Philippines in the province of Bukidnon.
 It has been represented in the House of Representatives of the Philippines since 2013.
 The district consists of the province's most populous city, Valencia, and the municipalities of Kalilangan and Pangantucan.
-It is currently represented in the 19th Congress by Laarni Roque of the Nacionalista Party (NP), who has represented the district since its creation.
+It is currently represented in the 19th Congress by Laarni Roque of the Nacionalista Party (NP).